aws-samples/serverless-patterns/eventbridge-lambda-cdk/README.md

    python -m pip install -r requirements.txt
    ```

 5. Deploy the stack to your default AWS account and region.
-The output of this command shows the GraphQL API id, URL, api key, and the name of the EventBridge bus.

    ```sh
    cdk deploy